maoberlehner/markus-oberlehner-net/content/blog/setting-up-a-vue-project-with-webpack-4-and-babel-7.md

 To make the `mini-css-extract-plugin` do its work, we have to update our `webpack.config.js` file.
 If webpack is started in production mode, we add a new instance of the `MiniCssExtractPlugin()` to the list of plugins.
 Also we're replacing the `vue-style-loader` in the `sass-loader` configuration (the `vue-style-loader` is on position `0` of the `use` array) with the `MiniCssExtractPlugin.loader`.

-If we build our application again, we can see, that the CSS code is now extracted and split into multiple separate CSS files.
+If we build our application again, we can see, that **the CSS code is now extracted and split into multiple separate CSS files**.
 Similar to the JavaScript code splitting feature, the `mini-css-extract-plugin` is able to split CSS code so only code necessary for rendering the current chunk is loaded.

 ### Minification